iranianpep/botonomous/README.md

 The documentation and installation guide can be found [here](https://github.com/iranianpep/slackbot/wiki) or you can go straight to [Getting Started](https://github.com/iranianpep/slackbot/wiki/Getting-Started) section.

 ## Contributing
-Thank you for considering contributing to the Slackbot Framework!
 Please check out the [contributing guide](https://github.com/iranianpep/slackbot/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.

 ## Reporting security issues
-To report any security vulnerabilities, please drop us an email at ehsan.abb@gmail.com and do NOT report it on GitHub.
+To report any security vulnerabilities, please drop us an email at ehsan.abb@gmail.com and please do not report it on GitHub.

 ## Slack bots based on Slackbot!
 If you have created any awesome bot using Slackbot Framework let us know to list it here.